sernst/pipper/README.md

     Allows you to download one or more packages from a pipper-formatted JSON file.
 Use this in place of specifying the packages directly in the command when convenient.

+* `-e --extract`

+    When specified, the downloaded pipper files will be immediately extracted into their consituent wheel and metadata files.
+Useful if you want to install directly with pip using advanced options such as installing to a specific directly.

+## Repository Action

+The repository action allows you to create and managed named repositories, which can be used to simplify the management of credentials within the command line.
+The repository command action has a number of sub-actions:

+### Repository: add

+    $ pipper repository add <REPOSITORY_NAME>

+Adds a new repository configuration with the specified name.
+Use the `-p --profile` or `-c --credentials` flag to specify the AWS credentials to be used by this repository.
+The _add_ sub-action has other flags:

+* `-b --bucket <BUCKET_NAME>`

+    Name of the S3 bucket where the remote pipper files are stored for this configuration.
+If the bucket is set in the repository configuration, it will automatically be used by pipper.

+* `-d --default`

+    If this flag is set, this repository configuration will be the default one used when no credentials or other information is specified.

+### Repository: modify

+    $ pipper repostory modify <EXISTING_REPOSITORY_NAME>

+Modifies an existing repository configuration with new values.
+This sub-action has the same flags as the _add_ sub-action.
+Any flags that you set will be used to replace existing values.
+Any omitted flags will retain their existing values.

+### Repository: remove

+    $ pipper repository remove <EXISTING_REPOSITORY_NAME>

+Removes an existing repository configuration from the configuration storage.

+### Repository: list

+    $ pipper repository list

+Use this command to list the currently stored repository configurations.
+It also lets you know which of the configurations is set to the default value.

+### Repository: exists

+    $ pipper repository exists

+Displays information on whether or not a repository configuration currently exists.

 ## Authorize Action